 The Integrate Arts Festival may have grown from its humble beginnings, but its core has always been to expose the diversity of art spaces in Victoria.
 Who knows what exciting new projects and directions Integrate will take in the future!

 Thanks to Aubrey Burke, Marlene Jess, Alan Kollins, and Helen Marzolf for their invaluable information and guidance.
-For more details on the past festival years, please refer to the following links:

 By Regan Shrumm